GoogleChrome/web.dev/src/site/content/en/blog/deprecating-excalidraw-electron/index.md

 Excalidraw drawings can be shared by link.
 Here is an [example](https://excalidraw.com/#json=4646308765761536,jwZJW8JsOM75vdhqG2nBgA).
 In the future, if people have Excalidraw installed as a PWA, such links will not open in a browser tab, but launch a new standalone window.
-This will work thanks to [declarative link capturing](https://github.com/WICG/sw-launch/blob/master/declarative_link_capturing.md), an, at the time of writing, bleeding-edge proposal for a new Web platform feature.
+Pending implementation, this will work thanks to [declarative link capturing](https://github.com/WICG/sw-launch/blob/master/declarative_link_capturing.md), an, at the time of writing, bleeding-edge proposal for a new Web platform feature.